HangX-Ma/miniFOC/README.md

 - Add velocity control loop and fix the jitter problem.
 - Add position control loop.
 - Add motion switch function and fix the motor jump problem when control type switches.
+- Remove integral part in _Angle Control_.
+Only proportional part is left.
+    > Integral actually causes serious overshoot problem and affects the system response speed.

 ### 2023-07-28